Maximum cut on interval graphs of interval count four is NP-complete: The interval count of Adhikary et al.'s construction

 \section{The interval count of Adhikary et al.'s construction}

-We provided in Section~\ref{s:redu} a reduction from the \textsc{MaxCut} problem having as input a cubic graph $G$ into that of \textsc{MaxCut} in an interval graph $G'$ having $\intervalcount{G'} \leq 5$.
-Although our reduction requires the choice of orderings $\pi_{V}$ and $\pi_{E}$ of respectively $V(G)$ and $E(G)$ in order to produce the resulting interval model, we have established that we are able to construct an interval model with interval count~$5$ regardless of the particular choices for $\pi_{V}$ and $\pi_{E}$ (Lemma~\ref{lemma:ic5}).
+We provided in Section~\ref{s:redu} a reduction from the \textsc{MaxCut} problem having as input a cubic graph $G$ into that of \textsc{MaxCut} in an interval graph $G'$ having $\mathsf{ic}(G') \leq 4$.
+Although our reduction requires the choice of orderings $\pi_{V}$ and $\pi_{E}$ of respectively $V(G)$ and $E(G)$ in order to produce the resulting interval model, we have established that we are able to construct an interval model with interval count~$4$ regardless of the particular choices for $\pi_{V}$ and $\pi_{E}$ (Lemma~\ref{lemma:ic5}).
 Our reduction was based on that of~\cite{ABMR20}, strengthened in order to control the interval count of the resulting model.

-This section is dedicated to discuss the interval count of the original reduction as presented in~\cite{ABMR20}.
-First, we establish that the original reduction yields an interval model corresponding to a graph $G'$ such that $\intervalcount{G'} = O(\sqrt[4]{|V(G')|})$.
-Second, we exhibit an example of a cubic graph $G$ for which a choice of $\pi_{V}$ and $\pi_{E}$ yields a model $\intervalmodel'$ with interval count $\Omega(\sqrt[4]{|V(G')|})$, proving that this bound is tight for some choices of $\pi_{V}$ and $\pi_{E}$.
-For bridgeless cubic graphs, we are able in Lemma~\ref{lemma:ICOrig} to decrease the upper bound by a constant factor, but to the best of our knowledge $O(\sqrt[4]{|V(G')|})$ is the tightest upper bound.
+This section is dedicated to discuss the interval count of the original reduction~\cite{ABMR20}.
+Although the interval count was not of concern in~\cite{ABMR20}, in order to contrast the reduction found there with the one presented in this work, we investigate how interval count varies in the original reduction considering different vertex/edge orderings.
+First, we establish that the original reduction yields an interval model corresponding to a graph $G'$ such that $\mathsf{ic}(G') = O(\sqrt[4]{\lvert V(G')\rvert })$.
+Second, we exhibit an example of a cubic graph $G$ for which a choice of $\pi_{V}$ and $\pi_{E}$ yields a model ${\cal M}'$ with interval count $\Omega(\sqrt[4]{\lvert V(G')\rvert})$, proving that this bound is tight for some choices of $\pi_{V}$ and $\pi_{E}$.
+For bridgeless cubic graphs, we are able in Lemma~\ref{lemma:ICOrig} to decrease the upper bound by a constant factor, but to the best of our knowledge $O(\sqrt[4]{\lvert V(G')\rvert})$ is the tightest upper bound.
 Before we go further analysing the interval count of the original reduction, it is worthy to note that a tight bound on the interval count of a general interval graph $G$ as a function of its number of vertices $n$ is still open.
-It is known that $\intervalcount{G} \leq \lfloor (n+1)/2 \rfloor$ and that there is a family of graphs for which $\intervalcount{G} = (n-1)/3$~\cite{COS2012,FIS85}.
+It is known that $\mathsf{ic}(G) \leq \lfloor (n+1)/2 \rfloor$ and that there is a family of graphs $G$ for which $\mathsf{ic}(G) = (n-1)/3$~\cite{COS2012,FIS85}.
+That is, the interval count of a graph can reach $\Theta(n)$.